-I say favorite not because you have that one sibling that seems to always get the better gift, but because you know grandma and grandpa actually just want to see photos of the grandbaby automatically loading to their Hub instead of your friends from college, haha!
+I say “favorite” not because you have that one sibling that seems to always get the better gift.
+Not because you know grandma and grandpa actually just want to see photos of the grandbaby automatically loading to their Hub instead of your friends from college, haha!

 Now all you have to do is set out your Google Home Hub for guests to view photos on.
 For setting up your Live Albums, you can follow these steps, then you’re all set!